-For over sixty years, the MOC has offered its members a chance to escape the stresses of the city by staying at our House in the Laurentian town of Prevost!
+For over seventy years, the MOC has offered its members a chance to escape the stresses of the city by staying at our House in the Laurentian town of Prevost!
 Located 45 minutes north of Montreal by car, the House is a great place to relax and spend the night after a day of hiking, climbing, skiing, shinny, or swimming!
 The house is heated and has a two stove kitchen, four bedrooms, and two bathrooms.

 Any MOC member may stay at the House and bring up to two guests each.